GMLC-TDC/helics-ns3/README.md

 git clone https://github.com/GMLC-TDC/helics-ns3 contrib/helics
 ```

 Run `./waf configure` with the `--disable-werror` option, and set the `--with-helics` option to the path of your HELICS installation.
 To enable examples or tests use `--enable-examples` or `--enable-tests`, respectively.
-If ZMQ is not found, `--with-zmq` can be used to specify where it is installed.
+If ZMQ is not found, `--with-zmq` can be used to specify where it is installed (for macOS Homebrew users, `brew --prefix` will give the correct location).
 Paths should be absolute.

 After configuration is done, run `./waf build` to compile ns-3 with the HELICS module.